mathiasrihet/Monkey_classifier/README.txt

 Notes:
 #Pasting directly the .csv file to load in this directory will simplify the process a lot.

-#The monkeys.csv file already here is the one we needed to download on Arche with the 'color' column replaced by 'fur_color'
+#The monkeys.csv file already here is the one initially used for the project.
- indeed, exercises specified to use a 'fur_color' column and not a 'color' column.

 #Don't hesitate to also use '-h' on subcommand